b3-exmo/b3-exmo.github.io/docs/Doctrines/Garments.md

 It always bugged me when girls had these explicit parameters specified, and boys had "uh, you be modest too, I guess."

 Also, "young women should ... avoid clothing that is low-cut in the front[,]" like, I don't know, temple garments?
 I guess modesty is malleable, if we don't clarify how low of a cut is low-cut?
-To be fair, I'm not sure how I'd quantify that, given his humans come in a wide range of shapes, sizes, and proportions.
+To be fair, I'm not sure how I'd quantify that, given how humans come in a wide range of shapes, sizes, and proportions.
 If we'll insist that we don't call garments underwear, then they shouldn't have the same loose coverage of underwear?

 &nbsp;